ProgrammerAL/Presentations-2025/stir-trek/presentation.md

 # OTel is NOT Logging

-- Structured data
+- It's Structured data

 ---

 # What kind of does OTel care about?

-- Traces
+* Traces
   - Full lifetime of requests in the system
-- Metrics
+* Metrics
   - Numbers
     - Performance counters/requests per second/etc